 - Consuming a healthy diet rich in fresh fruits, vegetables, and whole grains.

-- Creating and sustaining good sleeping habits allows you to get plenty and quality rest.
+- Creating and sustaining good sleeping habits allows you to get plenty of quality rest.

-- Performing kegel exercises to strengthen the pelvic floor.
+- Performing kegel exercises to strengthen your pelvic floor.

-- Talk things out with your family or friends, especially those who have experienced or are experiencing menopause.
+- Talking things out with your family or friends, particularly those who have experienced or are experiencing menopause.

 - Taking up a new hobby, doing volunteer work, or joining a club that keeps you busy and on your toes.